The-Lup/Hooks-Apps/README.md

 # Hooks-Apps

 Example repository for learning and practicing some React hooks.
-You can check all the hooksApps here: https://the-lup.github.io/Hooks-Apps/
+Feel free to check all hooksApps here: https://the-lup.github.io/Hooks-Apps/

 ## 📦 Description